The Pull-Out Magic: Trundle Beds for Occasional Guests

 Measuring and Preparing the Frame

-Before you staple or stretch any fabric, preparation is essential.
-Begin by carefully disassembling your bed frame—starting with the mattress and slats.
-As you dismantle, snap photos or take notes to help guide reassembly.
+Before upholstering, preparation is key.
+Disassemble your bed frame, starting with the mattress and slats.
+Take photos or notes for easy reassembly.

-Use a measuring tape to gather the dimensions of every part: headboard, footboard, and side rails.
-Always add a few extra inches to each measurement for wrapping and folding the fabric.
+Use a measuring tape to gather dimensions of each part: headboard, footboard, and side rails.
+Add a few extra inches for fabric wrapping and folding.

-Next, clean each component thoroughly with a soft cloth and mild cleaner.
-Check for damage like splinters, dents, or loose joints.
-Sand down rough patches and tighten or replace any loose screws or brackets.
+Clean each component with a soft cloth and mild cleaner, checking for damage like splinters or loose joints.
+Sand rough patches and tighten any loose screws or brackets.

-This prep ensures your fabric will lay smoothly and stay secure.
-A well-prepped surface also extends the life of your upholstery job.
-For more tips, check out Better Homes & Gardens’ upholstery guide.
+This preparation ensures your fabric will lay smoothly and stay secure, extending the life of your upholstery job.
+For more tips, visit Better Homes & Gardens’ upholstery guide.

 measuring to refresh your existing bed frame